Creating a Beeswarm chart with Svelte and D3

 Most important part of our code is here, this code is responsible for calculating the exact x and y positions of the data points on the beeswarm plot, ensuring clarity and non-overlapping display of the data.

-Then we are binding animate variable to the animate prop of the child Circle.svelte compoment so we can animate the vertical circle positions from the button in the parent component.
+Then we are passing the animate variable to the animate prop of the child Circle.svelte compoment so we can animate the vertical circle positions from the button in the parent component.

 {#each positionedData as country, i}